-Every one of our 33 million customers has their own priorities and concerns.
+We have 31.6 million customers.
+Every one of them has their own priorities and concerns.

-We exist to help them Defy Uncertainty – to protect what’s important to them and to shape their futures.
+We exist to help them protect what’s important to them and to shape their futures.

 We look after our customers whatever life throws at them and try to prevent some of those problems from happening in the first place.